OctopusDeploy/blog/blog/2023-01/getting-started-with-bamboo/index.md

 ---
 title: Getting started with Bamboo
-description: Getting started with Bamboo.
-Learn how to install Bamboo, and build and push a Docker image to a container registry.
+description: Learn how to install Bamboo, and build and push a Docker image to a container registry.
 author: terence.wong@octopus.com
 visibility: public
 published: 2023-01-04-1400